mikelmaron/Cartonama/cartonama.md

 * Originally implemented by Google
 * Now standard across web mapping services
-* By setting max lat to +/- 85.0511&deg; the world is square
+* By setting max lat to +/- 85.0511&deg;, the world becomes square
 * This has implications for tiling
 ---
 #Spatial Reference Systems